Jhumpa Lahiri: Early life and education

-Lahiri graduated from South Kingstown High School and received her B.A. in English literature from Barnard College of Columbia University in 1989.
+Lahiri graduated from South Kingstown High School and received her B.A. in English literature from Barnard College in 1989.
 She decided in college that she wanted to be an English professor.
 The thought of being a writer was low as she wanted to be an ordinary person.
 She kept a few diaries in her childhood and adolescence, but she started seriously keeping diaries to this day from her twenties.

 Lahiri then moved to Boston to pursue a PhD, and lived in a rented room within a household of non-relatives.
 She worked at a bookstore with responsibilities that included opening shipments and operating a cash register.
 She friended with a fellow bookstore employee whose father, Bill Corbett, was a poet.
 She frequently visited the Corbett family home, which was "filled with books and art", and spent an entire summer living in the Corbett home.
 She wrote a few sketches and fragments on a typewriter whenever she was alone.

 In 1997, while Lahiri was completing her dissertation, she soon secretly aspired again to be a writer after feeling burned out on academia.
 That year, she also worked as an unpaid intern at Boston magazine, writing "flattering items about consumer products."
 She shared her writings with someone who motivated her to "sit down and produce something."
 On weekends and at night, she typed stories onto a computer in the office where she worked as a research assistant.
 She even bought a copy of Writer's Market and submitted stories to small literary magazines, but faced multiple rejections.
 She enrolled in Boston University to pursue Master's of English literature.
 One day, she audaciously requested to sit in on a creative-writing class open only to writing students.
 Leslie Epstein, the director of the creative writing program at Boston University, made an exception, which led her to formally apply to the programme the next year with a fellowship.
 Her parents were neutral about the decision.
 At the age of 30, she wrote "A Temporary Matter", her first short story written as an adult, which later became included in her debut short story collection, Interpreter of Maladies.